ROSARIES

 INTERCESSORY PRAYER

+We encourage you to prayer for Father Version.
 Ask Peer Vachon to intercede for you in your hour of need.
 Ask especially for those who are searching for direction in a career or how to serve the Lord as he wills it.
-We encourage you to rededicate your rosary to whomever you wish but first, say a little prayer for Father Version.

 ABOUT THE AFRICAN TRADE BEADS

-These are not old but are the same style of primitive, irregular and roughly made glass bead from Africa traded in New France and have not changed much.
-Old glass bottles and containers were remelted to make these beads.
-After WWII they would collect the aluminum pots and pans left by the soldiers, melt them down for beads, too.
-The cross used on this series is cast from the late 18c Europe and is available without the rosary.
+AVE BEADS: These are not old but are the same style of primitive, irregular and roughly made glass bead from Africa traded in New France and have not changed much.
+Old glass bottles and containers were melted down to make these beads.
+After W.W.II they would collect the aluminum pots and pans left by the soldiers, melt them down for beads, too.
+PATER BEADS: Simple wooden beads, typical of may rosaries used by priests.
 The rosary is made all in one loop following tradition.

 +